ahmadiehsan/personal_docs/docs/software/system_development/oop/principles/hollywood_principle.md

 ![](hollywood_principle/image1.jpg)

 With the Hollywood Principle, we allow low-level components to hook themselves into a system, but the high-level components determine when they are needed, and how.
-In other words, the high-level components give the low-level components the "don’t call us, we’ll call you" treatment.
+In other words, the high-level components give the low-level components the "don't call us, we'll call you" treatment.

 !!! info